 A patient was discharged from an inpatient stay for an acute condition.
 After discharge, the patient complied with all outpatient treatments and requested that her Primary Care Physician (PCP) recommend a return to work.
 The PCP could not make that recommendation as he did not have all of the paperwork from the outpatient treatments.
 A GRIPA care manager, a social worker, stepped in to advocate for the patient and facilitate the necessary paperwork.
 The interaction with the GRIPA social worker increased the communication between the patient and the PCP which allowed the patient to return to work more quickly.

-This patient contacted GRIPA care management regarding the management of her diabetes.
+TAKING CONTROL OF DIABETESThis patient contacted GRIPA care management regarding the management of her diabetes.
 The care manager, a certified diabetes educator met with the patient several times—both face to face and over the phone.
 After discussing the importance of nutrition, physical activity, and healthy lifestyle, the patient felt empowered to begin managing her diabetes.
 She concentrated on small, attainable steps to lead to diabetes control and to enhance her feeling of success.
 The GRIPA certified diabetes educator collaborated with the patient’s physician to optimize the pharmacological treatment of her diabetes.
 After working with the GRIPA care manager for three months, the patient’s blood sugar level decreased from 8.8 (uncontrolled) to 6.5 (controlled).

 An employer’s health office referred an employee with uncontrolled high blood pressure to GRIPA Care Management.
 The GRIPA consulting clinical pharmacist spoke with the patient, discussed his medications, the best way to monitor his blood pressure, and involved a GRIPA nurse care manager.
 The nurse met with the patient at the employer’s health office during the employee’s lunch break and discussed lifestyle changes such as diet and exercise.
 Two weeks later, the patient had avoided high sodium foods, fried foods, and had exercised regularly.
 His blood pressure was under control without the need for additional medication.